John A. Logan softball squad looks 'Taylor'-made for new coach

 Taylor Orsburn came back to Illinois with a bang this season.

-The former Southern Illinois University star took over the reins of John A. Logan College's (JALC) softball team, and as of Sunday is waiting for her 43-10 squad to take on Lake Land in the final four of the NJCAA Division I Softball District P Region 24 Tournament at Kaskaskia College's Blue Angel Field.
+The former Southern Illinois University star took over the reins of the John A. Logan College (JALC) softball team, which went all the way to a matchup with Lake Land in the final four of this year's NJCAA Division I Softball District P Region 24 Tournament at Kaskaskia College's Blue Angel Field.

 Orsburn, a 2010 graduate of Cobden High School, was inducted into that school’s hall of fame this year for her outstanding softball career with the Appleknockers.